 Italics should be used sparingly and with clear intention.
 Use of italics for emphasis should be strategic and limited to situations when the significance might otherwise be lost.
-If possible, it is preferable to use the surrounding text (syntax) to help draw attention to the word you might be tempted to italicize; for example, you may wish to use contrastive words or phrases, such as however or contrary to what was expected.
-(Note that in this explanation, italics are acceptable for highlighting the word itself as the subject of discussion.)
+If possible, it is preferable to use the surrounding text (syntax) to help draw attention to the word you might be tempted to italicize; for example, you may wish to use contrastive words or phrases, such as "however, ..." or "contrary to what was expected, ..." instead of italics.